Uniforms of the Canadian Armed Forces: Air Force

 Personnel in the Air Force are issued a uniform of a similar cut to the old CF greens, but in blue, with a light-blue shirt, black necktie, and air force blue wedge cap.
 Air personnel were also issued a blue beret for wear when appropriate; it was soon authorized as was the blue flyer's jacket and Gore-Tex "line" jackets for use with work dress, then with service dress.
 When the blue uniform was introduced, the rank insignia and buttons retained the gold colour used by the CF greens.
 In 2015, this was changed to pearl grey rank insignia and silver buttons.

 Special Operations Forces

-In 2017 the Special Operations Forces Branch began to wear DEUs that are distinct from the Navy, Army, and Air Force.
+In 2017 the Canadian Special Operations Forces Command began to wear DEUs that are distinct from the Navy, Army, and Air Force.
 The uniform consists of a dark olive five-button jacket, light olive trousers bloused over black jump boots, light khaki shirt and olive tie, and a tan beret.